TBFY/knowledge-graph/docker-image/README.md

 * `DAILY_SCHEDULE:` Time to run the daily ingestion.
 The default value is `03:00`.
 Change this accordingly.
 * `OUTPUT_FOLDER:` Folder location for the ingested data to be stored inside the Docker container.
 Use the default value `/ingestion` that is configured for the Docker image.
 It is suggested that you map this to a e.g. a local folder on the Ubuntu server running the Docker container.
 The Docker compose file uses the `volmues:` configuration setting `/data/ingestion:/ingestion` to redirect to a folder `/data/ingestion` that must be created on the Ubuntu server.
 * `TBFY_FUSEKI_URL:` The URL of the Apache Fuseki server that you are running.
-* `TBFY_FUSEKI_DATASET:` Name of the dataset that you create in your Apache Fuseki server.
+* `TBFY_FUSEKI_DATASET:` Name of the TBFY knowledge graph dataset that you created in your Apache Fuseki server.

 ## Build the Docker image